MonolithProjects/SimpleOSbackup/README.md

 **Create backup to the partition (option -p):**
 You can backup the system to a separate disk partition.
 This option will exclude your current boot partition (for example /boot) so this fs will be used also by OS boot from the backup device.
-However SOSbackup will create a copy of current kernel and initramfs on it (the copy will have "SOSbackup" instead of kernel version in the file name).
-In /etc/sosbkp.conf you can exclude another folders or files which you do not want to backup. before you start the backup, your destination backup partition needs to be formatted (ideally to ext4).
+However SOSbackup will create a copy of current kernel and initramfs on it (the kernel version in the file name will be replaced with word "SOSbackup").
+In /etc/sosbkp.conf you can exclude another folders or files which you do not want to backup. before you start the backup, your destination backup partition needs to be formatted with the same type of fas as is using your current root partition.

 **Create backup to the disk (option -d):**
 You can backup the system to a separate disk.
 You need one empty disk drive.
 SOSbackup will automatically create